RoryHemmings/cyber-rootkit-s23/blog_post.md

 }
 ```

-As you can see, our code just wraps the real `readdir` syscall, which gets the next directory entry.
-However, our code continues calling this function, until it finds a directory entry that doesn't contain our library name.
-This way, our library will be skipped by ls.
+As you can see, our code just wraps the real `readdir` syscall, which gets the next directory entry given a directory pointer.
+However, our code continues calling this function to get the next entry, until it finds one that doesn't contain our rootkit's filename.
+This way `ls`, and any other utility reading the contents of a directory, will skip over our rootkit.

 After including this in the rootkit, `ls` will work as normal, except that it will never output a trace of our `rootkit.so` file.

 > Note: using `ls -ld rootkit.so` will still work as it uses a different system call to gather information about the file.
-This was helpful because it allowed us to ensure that hiding from ls was actually working
+This was helpful because it allowed us to ensure that the evasion feature was working.

 #### netstat

-Hiding from `netstat` is slightly more involved, however the approach is still pretty simple. `netstat` actually works by reading information from the special file `/proc/net/tcp` into a buffer and then formatting its information out to the terminal.
-This file is actually just a window into the operating system to gain information about active TCP connections.
+Hiding from `netstat` is slightly more involved, however the approach is still pretty simple. `netstat` works by reading information from the special file `/proc/net/tcp` into a buffer and then writing/formatting its contents out to the terminal.
+The file `/proc/net/tcp` is a proc file that acts as a window into the operating system to gain information about active TCP connections.

-Since `netstat`, has to read from this file, we can hook the `fopen` syscall used to read files and filter out evidence of our backdoor TCP connections before returning the information to the user.
+Since `netstat`, has to read from this file, we can hook the `fopen` syscall used to read this proc file and filter out evidence of our backdoor TCP connections before returning the its contents to the user.

-To achieve this, we can read each line from `/proc/net/tcp`, and write it out to a temporary file if it doesn't contain evidence of a backdoor.
+To achieve this, we read each line from `/proc/net/tcp`, and write it to a temporary file if it doesn't contain evidence of our backdoor (the port in this case).
 Then we just return a pointer to the temporary file, so that `netstat` will read from our clean dummy file as opposed to `/proc/net/tcp`.

 ```c
 /* Hide from netstat */